-As copywriting is one of the cornerstone services Message Artist provides, I was a bit shocked to realize I’ve apparently never written a blog post about how to hire the best copywriter for you and your business!
-So, I’m fixing that today.
+As copywriting is one of the cornerstone services Message Artist Creative Group provides, it was a bit of a shock to realize we’ve apparently never written a blog post about how to hire the best copywriter for you and your business!
+So, that’s getting fixed today.

 Just like when you start researching graphic designers and web designer/developers to help you with a project, when it comes to hiring a copywriter/content creator, it’s important to understand your needs first.